Omar Bongo: Illness and death

+Following Bongo's death, his body was flown back to Gabon, where it lay in state for five days, as thousands of people came to pay their respects.
+A state funeral followed on 16 June 2009 in Libreville which was attended by nearly two dozen African heads of state, including several of the continent's strongmen who themselves had ruled for decades, and by the French president Nicolas Sarkozy and his predecessor Jacques Chirac, who were the only Western heads of state to attend.
+Bongo's remains were then flown to Franceville, the main town in the southeastern province of Haut-Ogooue, where he was born, where he was buried in a private family burial on 18 June 2009.

 Personal life

-Bongo converted to Islam and took the name Omar while on a visit to Libya in 1973.
+Bongo converted to Islam and took the name El Hadj Omar Bongo while on a visit to Libya in 1973.
 At the time Muslims constituted a tiny minority of the native population; following Bongo's conversion the numbers grew, although they remained a small minority.
 He added Ondimba as a surname on 15 November 2003 in recognition of his father, Basile Ondimba, who died in 1942.

 Bongo's first marriage was to Louise Mouyabi-Moukala.
-They had a daughter, Pascaline, born at Franceville in 1957.
-Pascaline was Gabon's Foreign Minister and subsequently Director of the Presidential Cabinet.
+They had a daughter, Pascaline Bongo Ondimba, born at Franceville in 1957.
+Pascaline was Gabon's foreign minister and subsequently director of the presidential cabinet.

-Bongo's second marriage was to Marie Josephine Kama, later known as Josephine Bongo.
-He divorced her in 1987, after which she went on to launch a music career under a new name, Patience Dabany.
-They had a son, Alain Bernard Bongo, and a daughter, Albertine Amissa Bongo.
-Born at Brazzaville in 1959, Alain Bernard Bongo (later known as Ali-Ben Bongo) served as Foreign Minister from 1989 to 1992, then as Defence Minister from 1999 to 2009, and was then elected President in August 2009 to replace his father.
+Bongo's second marriage was to Marie Joséphine Kama, later known as Joséphine Bongo.
+He divorced her in 1987, after which she went on to launch a music career under the name Patience Dabany.
+They had a son, Alain-Bernard (later Ali) Bongo, who was born in 1959 and served as foreign minister from 1989 to 1992, then as minister of national defense from 1999 to 2009, and was then elected president in August 2009 to replace his father; and a daughter, Albertine Amissa Bongo.

-Bongo then married Edith Lucie Sassou-Nguesso, nearly 30 years his junior, in 1989.
-She was the daughter of Congolese President Denis Sassou-Nguesso.
-She was a trained pediatrician, known for her commitment to fighting AIDS.
-She bore Bongo two children.
-Edith Lucie Bongo died on 14 March 2009, four days after her 45th birthday in Rabat, Morocco, where she had been undergoing treatment for several months.
-The statement announcing her death did not specify the cause of death or the nature of her illness.
-She had not appeared in public for around three years preceding her death.
-She was buried on 22 March 2009 in the family cemetery in the northern town of Edou, in her native Congo.
+Bongo's third and final marriage was to Edith Lucie Sassou-Nguesso, nearly 30 years his junior and the daughter of Congolese president Denis Sassou Nguesso, in 1989.
+She was a trained pediatrician, known for her commitment to fighting AIDS, and bore Bongo two children.
+She died on 14 March 2009 in Rabat, Morocco, four days after her 45th birthday, after undergoing medical treatment for several months.